bitovi/canui/index.md

 ## TableScroll `$(element).tableScroll([fillParent])`

-[TableScroll](http://donejs.com/docs.html#!canui.) makes a table body scrollable while keeping the tables headers and footers fixed.
+[TableScroll](http://donejs.com/docs.html#!canui.) makes a table body scrollable while keeping the table headers and footers fixed.
 This is useful for making grid like widgets.

 To make a table scrollable call: